dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 ## Property lookup
 The property-lookup algorithm can be made more efficient than the standard dictionary by using ordering heuristics (like the current serializer) or a bucketless B-Tree with no need to call `Equals()`.
 The Azure `dynamic` prototyping effort has been thinking of the B-Tree approach.

-# Features not proposed
+# Features not proposed in 6.0
 These feature are reasonable, but not proposed (at least for the first round):
+- Adding `public byte[] ToUtf8Bytes()` to JsonNode to serialize as UTF-8 (as a mirror method for `ToJsonString()`).
+This can be added later if necessary; the workaround is fairly easy.
 - Reading\writing JSON comments.
-Not implemented since `JsonDocument` doesn't support it although the reader and writer support them.
+Not implemented since `JsonDocument` doesn't support it, although the reader and writer support them.
   - Cost to implement is not known (no known prototype or PR).
   - For the public API, a `JsonValueKind.Comment` enum value would be added and a setter added to `JsonNode.ValueKind` (the getter is already there).
   - A comment would be represented by a `JsonValue<string>` with the `ValueKind` property value == `JsonValueKind.Comment`
 - `IEqualityComparer<T>` implementation such as a `JsonNodeComparer` class.
 This would imply a deep compare which is expensive, although that would be expected.
-- "JsonPath" support.
+- "JsonPath" query support.
 Newtonsoft has this as a way to parse a subset of JSON into a `JToken`.
 - Annotations.
 Newtonsoft has this to provide LineNumber and Position and user-specified values.
 - LineNumber and Position.
-These are not preserved in `JsonNode` although any inner reader or JsonExceptions will have that information.
+These are not preserved in `JsonNode` although any inner reader exception or `JsonException` will have that information.
 Note that a `Path` property, however, is supported on `JsonNode`, including determining the path at runtime even after modifications to a property name, element ordering, etc.
 - Non-generic overloads on `JsonNode`.
-They will not be fast since the internal representation is a generic <T> value:
+Note that if implemented they will not be fast since the internal representation is a generic <T> value:
-  - `public virtual object GetValue(Type type, int index);`
+  - `public virtual object GetArrayElement(Type type, int index);`
-  - `public virtual object GetValue(Type type, string propertyName);`
+  - `public virtual object GetPropertyValue(Type type, string propertyName);`
   - `public abstract object GetValue(Type type);`
   - `public abstract bool TryGetValue(Type type, out object? value);`

 These features will likely never be implemented:
 - `JsonNode.ReadFromAsync()` and `WriteToAsync()`.
 Adding every current and future variant doesn't seem like the best action.
 Note the corresponding serializer methods (including the async ones) can be used instead of the helpers on `JsonNode`.
 - Support for `System.ComponentModel.TypeConverter` in the `GetValue<TypeToReturn>()` method or another new method.
-Currently the serializer does not support this, so it doesn't make sense to add it here.
-Note that Newtonsoft does support this.
+Currently the serializer does not support this either.
 - Support for reference handling because:
   - Performance.
 When reference handling is enabled, all nodes must be materialized eagerly.
   - Likely not expected since a DOM is lower-level than an object graph.
 Consumers would expect the metadata to be available to them programmatically, not hidden.